MD-Kamrul-Islam/omi-portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-I am an MBA candidate with a passion for consumer behavior and marketing strategy, a former entrepreneur, and someone who believes the most interesting questions live at the edge of data and human behavior — questions I hope to pursue through a PhD.
+I am an MBA candidate with a passion for consumer behavior and marketing strategy, a former entrepreneur, and someone who believes the most interesting questions live at the edge of data and human behavior — questions I hope to pursue through a PhD in Marketing.
 Also: board games, coffee, movies, and learning something new from everyone I meet.